metomi/rose/sphinx/tutorial/rose/furthertopics/upgrading.rst

 Upgrading
 =========

-As :term:`apps <rose app>` are developed, newer metadata versions can be created each time the application inputs are changed, or just between major releases.
+As :term:`apps <Rose app>` are developed, newer metadata versions can be created each time the application inputs are changed, or just between major releases.